SwissWoodSolutions/swisswoodsolutions.github.io/en/WSC.md

 Swiss Wood Solutions offers high performance wood materials as a sustainable alternative to plastics.
 Domestic (European) woods are converted into high-tech materials by innovative technologies.
 All of our materials and technologies are environmentally, economically and socially sustainable.

-As our new product, we have developed Wooden Smart Cards These cards are made from domestic wood species such as maple, cherry, oak, spruce, figured maple and many others.
+As our new product, we have developed Wooden Smart Cards.
+These cards are made from domestic wood species such as maple, cherry, oak, spruce, figured maple and many others.
 They offer first class aesthetics, pleasant haptics and full functionality.
 Advantages:

 • Wood-based